 - What was your overall experience of the onboarding process?

 - What was the most helpful or effective part of the programme?

 - What one thing would you change or want to see improved?

 - Was the organisational culture accurately reflected by our onboarding approach and content?

 - Was there anything missing from the process that would have made your first few days and weeks easier?

 - What did you like most/least about the process?

 This article was first published in October 2016.
-It was updated in October 2018 for freshness, clarity and accuracy.
+It was updated in October 2018 and July 2022 for freshness, clarity and accuracy.

 Want to improve your onboarding process to reduce HR time on administration and create a better experience for your new hires?
-Discover how CIPHR can help
+Speak to one of our experts to find out how Ciphr’s integrated HR, recruitment and onboarding solutions can help